-Relevant course work.
+• Relevant course work.
 List courses that might be relevant to the industry/employer, even if they are outside your major (these may change for each employer and job description).

 - Senior thesis or independent project.
 List a title or topic and add a short description. - Honors/awards.
 Include recognition for academic and scholarly work (e.g., dean's list or writing prize) within the institution or recognition from national organizations (e.g., Posse Foundation Scholar, National Merit Finalist, Davis Scholar, Ward Prize). - Athletics.
 List if you play on an NCAA or competitive club team and mention any leadership roles or division titles; (e.g., NCAA Division III, Women's Squash; Team Cocaptain 20XX; NESCAC Champions 20XX). - Language skills.
 List languages and your proficiency (e.g., Highly proficient in written and oral Spanish; proficient in spoken Chinese). - Computer/technical/lab skills.
-Include any type of technology skills, including statistical, GIS, programming, and design; they do not have to be learned in a classroom, but you should be proficient enough to use the technology when asked. - Study abroad.
+Include any type of technology skills, including statistical, programming, and design. - Study abroad.
 If you have studied abroad, details should follow your Middlebury College information.
 Include name of program and relevant course work. - High school.
 If you are an underclassman, you may list your high school on your résumé.
 If you are a senior, only list your high school if you attended a school that employers may recognize. - Special skills.
 If they are particularly relevant to what you are applying for, include them in the "Education" section.
 Otherwise, put them under "Skills and Interests" at the bottom.